o1-labs/mina-lightnet-docker/DockerHub.md

 To keep the accounts pool available for other tasks, be sure to release used accounts after you've done with your work.

 ## Usage

+### CI/CD

+Before the mina network in the Docker service container can be used, it must reach a synchronized state after starting the Docker container.
+You can use the [wait-for-mina-network](https://github.com/marketplace/actions/wait-for-mina-network) GitHub Action.

 ### Single Node